-Breakfasts are generally buffets that take your active programme into consideration with a variety of low-fat and high-nutrition choices.
-Lunches and dinners are on your own but arrangements with accommodation can be made on the spot.
+Breakfasts are generally buffets that consider your active programme with a variety of low-fat and high-nutrition choices.
+Lunches and dinners are on your own, but arrangements with accommodation can be made on the spot.
 When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.

 This trip is available from the beginning of May until the end of October.